SeanPlusPlus/wordlebot/README.md

 Let's assume, for the sake of this example, that the word is `TACOS`.

 Okay, now let's help the 🤖 solve the wordle.
+And see if it does better than we did!

 1️⃣ Go to https://wordlebot-seanplusplus.vercel.app/ and click `GENERATE THE FIRST WORD`